readdy/readdy/docs/documentation/_docentries/development/proposals.md

 a topology reaction should be performed.
 There are two ways of determining how long the GPU should execute:
 1. with a fixed time `\tau`
-    - the GPU executes diffusion and normal reactions for a time `\tau` which is much smaller than the integration step and then returns
+    - the GPU executes diffusion and normal reactions for a time `\tau` which is much larger than the integration step and then returns
     - the CPU performs all possible topology reaction events based on its current state, where reaction probabilities are `rate * \tau`.
 This could be done with the fixed timestep